dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/athena-configs.md

 The current implementation of table materialization can lead to downtime, as the target table is dropped and re-created.
 For less destructive behavior, you can use the `ha` config on your `table` materialized models.
 It leverages the table versions feature of the glue catalog, which creates a temporary table and swaps the target table to the location of the temporary table.
 This materialization is only available for `table_type=hive` and requires using unique locations.
 For Iceberg, high availability is the default.

+By default, the materialization keeps the last 4 table versions,but you can change it by setting `versions_to_keep`.

 ```sql
 {{ config(